tonywu70/5clickTemplates/RawANSYSCluster/Readme.md

 <b>Quickstart</b>

 	1) Deploy ARM Template
 		a.
-Click on link --> Deploy ARM Template
+Click on the link above
 		b.
-Select region (make sure HPC is avail)
+Select HPC available region
 		c.
 Select vm size (A8/9)
 		d.
-Name
+Name, less than 10 characters
 		e.
 License server IP, use default if in MSFT
 		f.
 Benchmark model
-	2) Wait for deployment
+	2) Wait for deployment (may be long if a larger model)
 	3) Logon to machine IP listed in portal
-		a.
-Using shell, putty, or Moba
 	4) Navigate to /mnt/resource
-	5) Run fluent
-		a.
-Command where t48 is the number of cores that you want to run on t32 would be for 32 cores
+	5) Run fluent, t20 is the number of cores you want to run on
-			i. time(fluent 3d -g -mpi=intel -pib.dapl -mpiopt="-genv I_MPI_DAPL_PROVIDER=ofa-v2-ib0" -ssh -t48 -cnf=/home/azureuser/bin/nodenames.txt -i runme.jou)
+		a. time(fluent 3d -g -mpi=intel -pib.dapl -mpiopt="-genv I_MPI_DAPL_PROVIDER=ofa-v2-ib0" -ssh -t20 -cnf=/home/azureuser/bin/nodenames.txt -i runme.jou)

 <b>Architecture</b>